Tuition & Fees

 Process for Registering With Tuition Exemption On Basis of Progress Delays Due to COVID-19:

-Please submit request no later than September 1st (for Fall) or January 1st (for Winter) to ensure that your request can be reviewed prior to registration deadline of the term.
+Please submit your request no later than September 1st (for Fall) or January 1st (for Winter) to ensure that your request can be processed before the term registration deadline.

-Review process: the application/requests from Doctoral students will be reviewed through the Doctoral Sub-Committee of the Committee on Standing, the application/request from MI/MMSt students will be reviewed in the regular/full Committee on Standing.
+Review process: Requests from Doctoral students will be reviewed through the Doctoral Sub-Committee of the Committee on Standing; requests from MI/MMSt students will be reviewed by the regular/full Committee on Standing.

 Fees Payment Timeline